The Underestimated Digital Fingerprint

 Risk assessment: VERY HIGH

 Compromised passwords enable direct access to your accounts.
-Many people use the same passwords for multiple services – a critical mistake.

 8Interests, Hobbies and Recreational Activities